pragal18/Masterthesis_v2/readme.txt

 ./runme.sh -t TOK -n 100 -l de -e SIO (Perform Tokenisation on 100 German articles via Spacy IO)

 PROCESSING
-	Download nif_context_en.ttl from the https://wiki.dbpedia.org/ and run the separate_scripts.sh pointing the path to downloaded location of nif_context.
-This separates the nif_context_en to RDF triples of individual articles and stores them in Files/Inputen.
+	Download nif_context_en.ttl from the https://wiki.dbpedia.org/ and run the separate_scripts.sh with path as an argument to the downloaded location of nif_context.
+This separates the nif_context_en to RDF triples of individual articles and stores them in
+	Files/Inputen.
 If you download nif_context_fr.ttl then output gets stored in Files/Inputfr.
 Similarly Spanish nif_context_es.ttl gets stored in Files/Inputes and Files/Inputde for German.

 	Download nif_text_links_en.ttl from the https://wiki.dbpedia.org/ and run the separate_scripts.sh pointing the path to downloaded location of nif_text_links.
 It creates a CSV file with all links,surface forms and their Part of Speech This is a
 	mandatory step for performing link enrichment task.
+You can terminate the execution of this script at anytime, more the records         better the resultset you are expected to get.
+This CSV file will contain duplicate records.
+So after this kindly run python final_scripts/LinkDataset_remove_duplicates.py in order to get rid of the duplicate records in CSV file.

 OUTPUT
 	Results of sentence-splitting task gets stored in Files/Sentence folder in RDF triples.